Naga, Camarines Sur: Economy

+The city's economy was severely impacted by the COVID-19 pandemic during mid-2020 and was estimated that its assets contracted by around 4% and an unidentified number of small to medium businesses closed.
+In the 2nd quarter of 2021 following the 11-12% quarterly growth of the country, several businesses in the city reopened.
+From 2021, the city is experiencing steady economic improvement and growth.

 Business districts

-Downtown Naga is located in the southern part of the city.
-It is bordered on the north by the Naga University Belt and on the south by the historical Naga City Peoples Mall or simply Naga City Community Supermarket.
-It encompasses the three plazas of Naga: The Plaza Quince Martires, The Plaza Quezon, and the Plaza Rizal, which is the center of Central Business District 1 (CBD-1).
+Downtown Naga (commonly called "Centro") is located in the southern part of the city.
+It is bordered on the north by the Naga University Belt and on the south by the historical Naga City People's Mall or simply Naga City Community Supermarket.
+It encompasses the three public plazas of Naga: The Plaza Quince Martires, The Plaza Quezon, and the Plaza Rizal, which is the center of Central Business District 1 (CBD-1).
 Downtown Naga is the location of local businesses that sell local delicacies and native products from neighboring municipalities and provinces.

 A second business district, known as the Central Business District 2 (CBD-2), is located along Panganiban Drive and Roxas, Ninoy, and Cory avenues.
-It is also the location of 3 shopping complexes, a bus terminal, and the Camarines Sur Industrial and Technological Park, which houses several business process outsourcing offices.
+It is also the location of several shopping complexes (S&R, Landers, SM, Robinsons and LCC Malls, a central bus terminal and PUV south-bound terminal, and the Naga City IT Park, which houses several business process outsourcing offices.

 South Riverfront growth area

 South Riverfront is composed of the whole of Barangay Sabang except those areas that are socialized housing sites or are otherwise excluded by the Naga City land-use plan for commercial or industrial development.
 It is bordered by CBD-1 (to the east), the Naga River, and the town of Camaligan, Camarines Sur.